AmandaTartarotti/AmandaTartarotti/README.md

 Creating products that make people's lives easier is what keeps me motivated.
 I am also a big fan of dashboards and love building spreadsheets to track my goals.

-I love challenging myself in hackathons and sharing my knowledge on LinkedIn!
+I'm always challenging myself in hackathons and sharing my knowledge on LinkedIn!

 <h3 align="left">My Stack</h3>
 <a href="https://skillicons.dev">